-Any vegetation clearance should be undertaken during the active great crested newt season (March to October).
-A TBT would be given to all contractors working within the area, prior to the start of works, to ensure that they are aware of the potential presence of newts.
-All suitable habitats within the working area would be checked by the ecologist for the presence of great crested newt, prior to works.
+Any vegetation clearance should be undertaken during the active great crested newt season

+(March to October).
+A tool box talk would be given to all contractors working within the area, prior to the start of works, to ensure that they are aware of the potential presence of newts.
+All suitable habitats within the working area would be checked by the suitably qualified ecologist for the presence of great crested newt, prior to works.